ahnaf-zamil/ahnaf-zamil/README.md

 # The name's Ahnaf 😎

 <p>My name is Ahnaf, I'm known as <b>DevGuyAhnaf</b> on the internet.
-Full-Stack web development is my <b>pasSHon</b>, and I REALLY like making microservice systems and doing some DevOps/server stuff.
-I'm also heavily interested in teaching others how to code.
+Backend development is my <b>pasSHon</b>, and I REALLY like working with distributed systems and networking stuff.
+I'm into teaching others how to code.
 Here's my <a href="https://youtube.com/c/ahnafzamil">YouTube channel</a> where I make tutorials on random things.</p>

 ## Philosophies